 A New Frontier for Generative Models: Learning from Our World

-We’ve raised an $18M Series A led by EQT Ventures to train generative world-building models for film and gaming, fueled by a new source of training data.
+We’ve raised an $18M Series A led by EQT Ventures to train generative world models for film and gaming, fueled by a new source of training data.

 Generative worlds for film and gaming